 With Collections, you can get published faster and increase your visibility.

-BMC Pregnancy and Childbirth is calling for submissions to our Collection on Diagnosis and management of gestational diabetes.
+BMC Pregnancy and Childbirth is calling for submissions to our Collection on Fetal and placental surgery.

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.